Xailran/SLCB_Fight/README.txt

 !fight
 	Like the default Duel minigame, but you choose what weapons viewers will randomly use!
 	"!fight @target" or "!fight target".
 Enjoy the action!
+	If users can choose how much to fight for (set in the UI), "!fight target value" will be the command to use

 #######################
 #   Default Weapons   #